Room draw schedule

-We will hold an in-person room draw for students that did not nest to fill singles and triples and for seniors who did not nest.
+An in-person room draw to fill all available rooms will be held for students who did not nest or receive an apartment assignment.
 All roommates must be present at room draw.
 The room will be forfeited if both roommates do not submit the Returning Student Housing Form agreement form at room draw.

 There are a limited number of single rooms available on campus.
 Single rooms are smaller rooms that are designed to house only one individual.
-Because of a limited number of single rooms on campus, it is likely that all individuals seeking a single room will not be accommodated.
+Because of a limited number of single rooms on campus, it is unlikely that all individuals seeking a single room will be accommodated.

 There are a limited number of triple rooms that can house three individuals.
 Once you have chosen a triple, all three residents will need to fill out the housing agreement.

-Rooms will be decided by class seniority (like the other room draw processes).
+Rooms will be decided by class seniority (like all room draw processes).
 Students are strongly encouraged to have a backup plan in the event they do not receive a single or triple room.

 Online forms must be completed after the room is picked or the room will be forfeited.
-The forms will open March 9, and you can fill everything out except your building and room before the night of room draw and save it, so that is all that will need to be completed after you select a room.
+The forms open Feb.
+14. You can fill everything out except your building and room before the night of room draw and save it, so that is all that will need to be completed after you select a room.

 There will be laptops available or you can bring your own to room draw to complete your forms, which must be completed before you leave.

-If you plan to room with an incoming student you need to have that student email Studentlife@Bluffton.edu to indicate this desire.
-To do this the student must be accepted and plan to attend Bluffton University.
-The room will be forfeited if both roommates do not submit the Returning Student Housing Form agreement form.
+If you plan to room with an incoming student you will not be able to select a room during room draw.
+You need to complete the Returning Student Housing Form and indicate the name of the incoming student who wish to room with.
+The incoming student must email firstname.lastname@example.org to indicate this roommate pairing desire.
+To do this, the student must be accepted, deposited and plan to attend Bluffton University.

 A super single is a standard size room that has only one person living in it.
-There is an additional $750 fee per semester for a super single.
-For the 2020-21 academic year there will be a limited number of super singles available, due to a large incoming class.
-Seniors will be able to choose a super single room in any hall.
-Juniors will be able to choose a super single only in Neufeld hall.
-There will be a sign-up sheet for juniors & sophomores that are interested in super singles in other halls.
-Tyson Goings, the Director of Residence Life, will contact you in August if there is space available.
-There will be a room draw on Sunday, Aug.
-30, at 1 p.m.
+There is an additional approximate $770 fee per semester for a super single.
+For the 2023-24 academic year there will be a limited number of super singles available, due to a large incoming class.

 Students without a roommate should contact their RA/HD to aid them in finding a roommate.
-If a roommate is not found by the start of room draw please email firstname.lastname@example.org.
+Students need to find a roommate they can be compatible with and not “plan” for a single room to be offered.
+If a roommate is not found by Thursday, March 23, please email email@example.com.
+All returning students MUST submit their Returning Student Housing Request form through my.bluffton.edu, under the student life tab.